What works best to identify and intervene early to support vulnerable children and their families before they enter the social care system?

 Funded by: Innovate UK

-The project focuses on identifying and intervening early to support vulnerable children and their families before they enter the social care system, providing psychological screening, training, and support products.
+The project focuses on identifying and supporting vulnerable children before they enter the social care system through psychological screening and support products.

 Coronavirus has reduced access to already scarce resources in children's mental health and social care.
 The most vulnerable children in the UK are more isolated than ever, and foster/residential carers and adoptive paren...